Infectious Disease · Mycobacterial Infections

 Rifampin, Isoniazid, Pyrazinamide, and Ethambutol

-The patient's presentation of apical cavitation and constitutional symptoms is classic for reactivation tuberculosis, which requires the standard RIPE induction therapy.
+The patient's presentation of chronic constitutional symptoms and apical cavitary lesions is classic for reactivation tuberculosis, which requires the standard 4-drug RIPE regimen.

 Mo